xCrowHD/My-First-2D-UnityGame/README.md

 ### As for now this project will not be updated.

 ### I wanted to make it .exe but i had some weird problem with the enemy not moving and other minor problem.
 Probably because i update my unity version.
+So for now you need to compile the game first in unity and play from there.

 ### Command for the game :